Share Review

 Tue, Nov 12, 2024 05:10 AM PST

-Featured Image: The clock is ticking on the last new Volkswagen GTI you can buy.
+Featured Image: The clock is ticking on the last new Volkswagen GTI you can buy with a stick shift.
 After 2024, they will be history.
 Above: The GTI in front of Sunday’s Old Town Bistro in Old Town Monrovia, CA

 All images by the author, Roy Nakano.